 When your current situation takes you from your identity

-- Recognizing this internal dissonance, between who you once were and who you are now, is definitely one way of opening your eyes and understanding that these situations can be very dangerous.
+- Recognizing this internal dissonance, between who you once were and who you are now, is definitely one way of opening your eyes and taking action in these situations.

-There’s something you should keep in mind.
 People that suffer from long-term stress, suffer from heightened states of anxiety.
-They end up losing their grip on life, and fall into the hands of external pressure that could drive them to experience the following phenomenon:
+They end up losing their grip on life, and fall into the hands of external pressure without knowing how to handle them the right way.

 How to disconnect in a healthy way

-- People that want to “get lost” need to make it clear as to what they are doing and what they need.
+- People that want to “get lost” need to be clear with others regarding what they’re doing and what they need.
 “I want to spend a weekend alone, to relax, to think and to make decisions.”